 If you’re in the heart of wedding planning, it’s easy to be overwhelmed by the seemingly countless Pittsburgh wedding photographers out there.
 With so much talent to choose from, how can couples find the best one for their big day, and how can the photographers themselves stand out from the crowd?
-I think it all boils down to one word – experience.
+We think it all boils down to one word – experience.
 Years of honing your craft, recognizing and knowing your ideal client, and creating very thoughtful work is the difference between an amateur or hobbyist and a bona fide professional.
-And I’ve never met a Pittsburgh photographer more professional than Joe Appel.
+And we’ve never met a Pittsburgh photographer more professional than Joe Appel.
 Not only is he the truest gentleman with a kind soul, but his background makes him distinguishable from the pack.
 Here are 6 ways how!

 He’s a storyteller.